 Monk Habit Pattern

-Today, let’s revisit the Monk Habit.
+Today, let’s revisit the Monk Habit Pattern.
 Creating a new pattern for Ecclesiastical Sewing is a long process.
-It often takes several attempts to obtain a good pattern that works for design, fit, and construction of the intended vestment.
+It often takes several attempts to obtain a good pattern that works for the design, fit, and construction of the intended vestment.
 It is a process.
 Creating the pattern for this Ecclesiastical Vestment has been even more of a challenge because of the historical considerations that must be taken into account with the creation of a Monk Habit Pattern.

 The first draft of the pattern is completed.
 The pattern will be cut and sewn several times to check design lines and fit.
-Once the basic pattern is finalized and all of the pieces work together from a construction and fit stand point, the monk habit pattern will be graded to different sizes.
+Once the basic pattern is finalized and all of the pieces work together from a construction and fit standpoint, the monk habit pattern will be graded to different sizes.

 Recovery of knowledge on constructing monk habits is another example of recovering the history of Ecclesiastical Sewing for the Church.
-When considering the making of Monk Habits, there will be those who desire the historical accuracy of following techniques that have been used for generations.
+When considering the making of Monk Habits, there will be those who desire the historical accuracy of the following techniques that have been used for generations.
 Others are seeking to update both the fit and construction techniques of Monk Habits.
-Regardless of which viewpoint is being followed, there is always room in Ecclesiastical Sewing of Church Vestments for some change.
+Regardless of which viewpoint is being followed, there is always room in the Ecclesiastical Sewing of Church Vestments for some change.
 When it comes to sewing, most of the time, there is more than one way to complete a project.
 The undertaking, of those who wish to hold fast to the methods that have been employed for hundreds of years in the making of monk habits, is wonderful and noble.
 But should one be rigidly locked into always doing things a certain way because that is how it has always been done?
 That is a question for the great sages.
-I can only say to those desiring change to improve fit and to simplify construction of Monk Habits: be considerate of the long history and the traditional designs.
+I can only say to those desiring change to improve fit and to simplify the construction of Monk Habits: be considerate of the long history and the traditional designs.
 Make changes slowly, so as not to offend, and only with approval.
-Maintain design integrity where possible, while at the same time making changes that will improve fit, or any other problems.
+Maintain design integrity where possible, while at the same time making changes that will improve the fit or any other problems.

 It is important to respect and maintain traditions while at the same time having Monk Habits that will be functional, practical, and wearable.
-It is my hope and prayer for those experiencing problems with the making of Monk Habits may work together to respect traditions and be able to create garments that will be of benefit to the wearers in their life of service to the Glory of God.
+It is my hope and prayer that those experiencing problems with the making of Monk Habits may work together to respect traditions and be able to create garments that will be of benefit to the wearers in their life of service to the Glory of God.
 To that end, the project of pattern drafting continues.

 Solo Dei Gloria

-Be sure to visit our online store front Ecclesiastical Sewing where you may shop for Liturgical Fabrics, altar linen fabrics, church vestment making patterns, liturgical machine embroidery designs, church vestment trims and notions and so much more.
+Be sure to visit our online store front Ecclesiastical Sewing where you may shop for Liturgical Fabrics, altar linen fabrics, church vestment-making patterns, liturgical machine embroidery designs, church vestment trims and notions and so much more.
 You may also find us on Ecclesiastical Sewing on Facebook, Twitter, and Pinterest.
-Sing up for our mailing list at the bottom of the page on our online store front and receive a free copy of our Small Linens Booklet as our way of saying thank you for following along.
+Sign up for our mailing list at the bottom of the page on our online store front and receive a free copy of our Small Linens Booklet as our way of saying thank you for following along.